Phileosopher/commonplace/mind-neurodivergence--.md

 - ask them what their greatest regret is
 - ask them where they get their authority from
 - call them out on a lie, then assert in so many words that it doesn't matter what you think

+narcissist questions:
+what are your insecurities?
+ can't answer
+what are your weaknesses?
+ can't answer
+Single Index Narcissism Scale (SINS) to what degree (1-7) do you agree with this statement: "I am a narcissist"? it pegs them because they see no problem with it